This post may contain affiliate links.

 White Rose – Hoa hồng trắng

-White rose is another local delicacy from Hoi An in central Vietnam.
+The white rose is another local delicacy from Hoi An in central Vietnam.
 A shrimp dumpling made from a translucent dough, they are steamed and served with fried shallots and a dipping sauce on the side.
 They are said to all be made in one restaurant just outside the old town.
-A must visit restaurant that besides drinks only has two items on the menu.
+A must visit restaurant, that besides drinks only has two items on the menu.

 Fried Wonton Dumplings

-One of the only two dishes sold at the White Rose restaurant ( mentioned above) these little parcels of shrimp and prawn mix are deep fried and then covered in a salsa of tomatoes, corriander, cucumber and sometimes pineapple.
+One of the only two dishes sold at the White Rose restaurant ( mentioned above) these little parcels of shrimp and prawn mix are deep-fried and then covered in a salsa of tomatoes, coriander, cucumber and sometimes pineapple.
 It is worth noting that not all of the restaurants put the shrimp mix inside.
 Quite a few restaurants in Hoi An didn’t have the filling.

 Egg Coffee – cà phê trứng